 Along with Mobile Bay Magazine, WATERSHED is proud to present the first green Inspiration Home.
 We hope you come to visit, and take away some inspiration for your own home and garden!

 The word green means many things to many people, and there are so many ways our homes impact our health and environmental health that it can be overwhelming.

-We’ve placed QR codes around the house so visitors can scan to learn more about how the materials, products, and systems within the home contribute to the green and healthy design.
+During our in-person tours, we have placed scannable QR codes in each room so visitors can learn more about how the materials, products, and systems within the home contribute to the green and healthy design.

-Stay tuned for more posts, shining a light on how design can create positive impacts, promote health and comfort, support peace of mind, and utilize smart materials.
+We hope that our Inspiration Home shines a light on how design can create positive impacts, promote health and comfort, support peace of mind, and make use of smart and sustainable materials.

 The architecture of the Inspiration Home is largely shaped by the site and climate.